PlotPyStack/PlotPy/doc/intro/motivation.rst

 From a developer point of view, PlotPy V2 is a major overhaul of PlotPy V1:

 * Architecture has been redesigned to be more modular and extensible, and more simple.
-* Code quality has been improved introducing `black`, `isort` and typing annotations all over the codebase
+* Code quality has been improved introducing `ruff` and typing annotations all over the codebase

 .. note::